Back to Inside Track Blog

 How can you overcome the obstacles of exercising?

-• Identify the barriers — Try to figure out exactly what it is that’s holding you back from exercising.
+• Identify the barriers.
+Try to figure out what’s holding you back.
 Is it a lack of time, energy or motivation?
-Or is it something else?
-Once you’re able to identify the barriers, you can come up with a plan to overcome them.
+Once you’ve named it, you can start to work around it.

 What are some exercises that can help improve your mental health?

-• Mindfulness meditation — This practice involves paying attention to the present moment without judgement.
-It has been shown to reduce symptoms of anxiety and depression and improve overall well-being as you take time to think and be at one with yourself.
+• Mindfulness meditation.
+Paying attention to the present moment without judgement has been shown to reduce anxiety and depression and improve overall well-being.

-• Outdoor activities — Spending time in nature, whether hiking, gardening, or just taking a walk, can improve mood and reduce stress.
+• Outdoor activities.
+Spending time in nature, whether hiking, gardening or simply walking, has a positive impact on mood and stress levels.

 If you’re looking for your next workout, discover what our Fitness First gyms have to offer today.